 1. Match your pillow height with your sleeping position

-- Back Sleepers.
-In general, if you sleep on your back it’s best to use a thin pillow.
-There is no single pillow height that works for all back sleepers, but you can test if a pillow is right for you by lying down on the pillow and having a friend take a picture of the curve of your neck.
-Ideally, the curve of your neck will look similar to when you're standing with good posture—or when you're standing tall with your head up and shoulders back.
+- Back Sleepers may benefit from a thin pillow.
+Test if a pillow is right for you by lying down on the pillow and having a family member or friend take a picture of the curve of your neck.
+Ideally, the curve of your neck will look similar to when you're standing with good posture (standing tall with your head up and shoulders back).

-- Side Sleepers.
-If you sleep on your side, you typically need a thicker pillow than back sleepers to ensure your neck and head are positioned in the middle of your shoulders.
+- Side Sleepers typically need a thicker pillow than back sleepers to ensure the neck and head are positioned in the middle of the shoulders.
 Your height and the width of your shoulders will help determine the kind of pillow you ought to buy—so if you’re petite you will need a slimmer pillow than if you’re broad-shouldered.

 If you’re a back or side sleeper, you may also benefit from placing a small roll-shaped pillow under your neck for additional support—or you can simply use a rolled-up towel.

 2. Ditch your phone before bedtime

 Believe it or not, your phone could be hindering your sleep in a couple ways by:

 - Causing neck pain.
 Many people bend their head down to look at the phone while texting or browsing the web.
 The further you bend your head forward, the more stress it puts on the cervical spine—up to 60 pounds of force.
 1 Hansraj KK.
 Assessment of Stresses in the Cervical Spine Caused by Posture and Position of the Head.
 Surgical Technology International.
 2014;11(25):277-9.
 Spending too much time looking down at the phone may cause neck pain, also commonly called text neck.